 The researchers also specifically noted that main and background colors should be pleasant and attractive, with a text color that contrasts for easy reading.

-Implications for Advisors
+Implications for Websites Of Financial Advisors

 As the financial planning profession continues to enter into the digital age, and inbound marketing becomes more and more relevant - where prospective clients find you based on your website's content, social media sharing, and the use of online search - advisors will increasingly need to focus not just on the impression their offices leave, but the impression their website creates.